alizais/alizachaea/nexus3_packages/README.md

 Contains convenience scripts for
 - automatically picking up gold in room if no one else can be seen in the room (`autogetgold on|off`)
+- counting how many times a seamonster has been hit by wardiscs and darts

 ## harvesting 3.1